How to Find a Business Merchant Category Code | Bankrate

 Misclassification by way of an incorrect MCC could mean paying more on rates and fees than you need to, so you’ll want to review your code and report any errors to your issuer or processor immediately.

-If you own a business or personal rewards credit card that earns you rewards for certain retail categories, such as restaurants or grocery stores, you can also leverage MCCs to identify which retailers will earn you the most cash back, according to your cards’ bonus categories.
+On the personal credit card side, understanding MCCs can help you maximize your credit card rewards.
+If your rewards credit card earns you points, miles or cash back for certain retail categories, such as restaurants or grocery stores, you can leverage MCCs to identify which retailers will earn you the most cash back, according to your card’s bonus categories.

 For example, lots of places sell food, but not all are classified as grocery stores or restaurants by credit card companies.
 Target and Walmart, for instance, are often categorized as “superstores,” rather than grocery stores, by rewards credit cards issuers.
 This means that, even if you use your card for groceries at a superstore, you won’t actually be able to earn your bonus rewards.
+To maximize the rewards you can earn at a superstore, you can instead try to use a flat-rate credit card or choose a credit card that specifically includes superstores.

+Money tip: Maximizing credit card rewards isn’t just for personal credit cards.
+If your business credit card also offers rewards in certain spending categories, you can use MCCs to get the most of your rewards structure, just like you would with your personal card.

 The bottom line